 In the event that one of your beneficiaries dies, you should review and update your beneficiary information, if required.
 If your primary beneficiary dies, contact the UBC Pension Administration Office.
 Depending on the life cycle of your pension benefit you may or may not need to update your beneficiary designation.

-In the event of your death, if your primary and contingent beneficiaries pre-deceases you, the proceeds will be paid to your estate.
+In the event of your death, if your primary and secondary beneficiaries pre-decease you, the proceeds will be paid to your estate.